The ConnectUrl method uses an HTTP URL to establish a

 using an earlier version of the protocol cannot be established, the

-function will fail and return INVALID_CLIENT.
+method will fail and return FALSE.